oigbokwe73/Implementing-AI-Driven-Security-Solutions-for-Commercial-Banking-and-Financial-Institutions/README.md

 - **Azure Machine Learning:** Build custom fraud detection models based on historical data and behavioral analysis.
 - **Azure Cognitive Services:** Use NLP to analyze customer interactions for potential fraud risks.
 - **Azure Sentinel:** Automate the detection and response to fraud indicators through SIEM capabilities.
-- **Azure Event Grid & Logic Apps:** Automate workflows that can block or flag suspicious activity as soon as it’s detected.
+- **Xenhey:** Automate workflows that can block or flag suspicious activity as soon as it’s detected.

 #### **Key Benefits:**
 - Real-time fraud detection using AI and machine learning.